lsst-sqre/phalanx/docs/service-guide/create-service.rst

 If using Docker Hub You may need to have a Docker Pro or similar paid Docker Hub account.
 Alternately, you can contact SQuaRE to set up Docker image publication using our Docker account.

+The next step is to create secrets for your application: :doc:`add-a-onepassword-secret`.

+Finally, deploy your service by creating a Helm chart and an ArgoCD Application in Phalanx: :doc:`add-service`.